 I lived away from Utah for a while (New Hampshire; Russia; Washington, D.C.; Seattle) but decided to return because I love the mountains, and Salt Lake City felt like a good place to raise a family.
 Traveling is one of the things I like best, and I have visited many places throughout the world.

 Social issues have always captured my interest, especially those related to gender.
 My past research focused on the difficulty men have with emotional experiences, especially in relationships.

 Becoming a psychologist was the result of wanting to support people like you in living the life you really desire.
 I deeply respect the unique background and experiences you bring with you to therapy.
-I feel honored to share you in your journey.
+I feel honored to be included in your journey.

 Ph.D. from University of Utah, 2007, Counseling Psychology

 M.S. from University of Utah, 2003, Counseling Psychology

 M.A. from University of Washington, 2000, Human Geography